dvdfu/Platformer/README.md

 Basic 2D platformer game engine in libgdx by https://github.com/dvdfu/

-WHAT'S NEW:
+WHAT'S NEW: String HUD objects added.

--code cleanup

--refined pushable blocks

--started work on HUD interface

-TO DO NEXT:
+TO DO NEXT: Going back to make major revisions to the Game Object class.

--add HUD string objects